Up your travel skin care routine with these long haul flight beauty essentials

 It took me a while to understand the face mist phenomenon, but this Omorovicza Queen of Hungary Face Mist is one of most successful products of this brand for a reason.
 You can’t be moisturising every 30 minutes and this feels really light (and also great for shorter flights too).
 Smells wonderful.

 The problem I always have with wipes is that I open a container, use one, and then they all dry out because it is months between my trips.
-I have been looking for single packs of these items but being wipes (which I do not use day to day), I really wanted to find a brand which was biodegradable and I finally have.
+I have been looking for single packs of these items but being wipes (which I do not use day to day) and found these in the USA but now also available this side of the pond.

 HERMÈS Colognes Collection Travel Set